zammad/zammad-admin-documentation/channels/email/filters.rst

    * Priority
    * Owner

-   Zammad will **not overwrite** the attributes of these objects when a ticket is updated.
+   Zammad will **not overwrite** the value of these objects when a ticket is updated.

 Here are some examples of what is possible with filters: